sonisarm/Pedigree-analysis/README.md

+### Introduction

-### Pedigree analysis with their genetic information 👩‍👩‍👧‍👧🧬
+# Pedigree analysis with their genetic information 👩‍👩‍👧‍👧🧬
-### This repo contains scripts to analyze pedigree data.
+## This repo contains scripts to analyze pedigree data.
 ### I developed this code while working on barn owl in the group of Prof. Jérôme Goudet during 2022/2023. 👩🏽‍💻